allensun623/Android-Security-Analysis/README.md

 | yonatan.benmoshe.permission.C2D_MESSAGE | Whether the permission is detected in `AndroidManifest.xml` |

 ## P.S.
-[not_cordova.py](https://github.com/AllenSun7/Android-Security-Analysis/tree/main/apk_analysis/db/cdv/not_cordova.py) contains the list of apks (apk names) are not cordova based.
+[not_cordova.py](https://github.com/AllenSun7/Android-Security-Analysis/tree/main/apk_analysis/db/cdv/not_cordova.py) contains the list of apks names (478/3146) are not cordova based apks.
 Couldn't locate the folder `assets/www` in source codes of these apks.